MicrosoftDocs/cpp-docs/docs/cpp/raw-pointers.md

     delete mc; // delete object (please don't forget!)
 ```

-A pointer (if it isn't declared as **const**) can be incremented or decremented to point at a new location in memory.
-This operation is called *pointer arithmetic*, and it's used in C-style programming to iterate over elements in arrays or other data structures.
+A pointer (if it isn't declared as **const**) can be incremented or decremented to point at another location in memory.
+This operation is called *pointer arithmetic*.
+It's used in C-style programming to iterate over elements in arrays or other data structures.
 A **const** pointer can't be made to point to a different memory location, and in that sense is similar to a [reference](references-cpp.md).
 For more information, see [const and volatile pointers](const-and-volatile-pointers.md).

 ```cpp
     // declare a C-style string.
 Compiler adds terminating '\0'.